 Atlas

 Atlas is a young lurcher with a wonderful temperament and so many great qualities.
 He walks beautifully on the lead, isn’t fazed by loud noises, children, or other dogs of any size, and is a gentle giant.
 He’s also a dream in the car and takes treats ever so gently.
 Like a typical lurcher, he enjoys a good hour-long walk and then happily snoozes the rest of the day away.
-He’s not a jumper or climber and is quite content with a comfy dog bed but loves the sofa.
+He’s not a jumper or climber and is quite content with a comfy dog bed—but he does love the sofa!

 At around a year old, Atlas is playful, easygoing, and an all-around lovely boy who will make a fantastic companion.
-Ideally, he would be homed in a house with older dogs who can show him the ropes and don’t play too rough, as he will only have three legs.
+Ideally, he would be homed in a house with older dogs who can show him the ropes and don’t play too rough, as he only has three legs.

 Previous